MalihehGaroosiha/Capstone-project/README.md

-**Capstone Project: Recommender System for Netflix Content**\
+**Capstone Project: Recommender System for Netflix Dataset**\
 **Summary:**\
 The Netflix library continues to grow, presenting users with a challenge to discover content that aligns with their preferences.
 The main goal of this project is to develop a recommender system that improves user experience by suggesting relevant movies and TV shows based on their viewing history and preferences.\
-After completing data processing, the dataset is now ready for the machine learning (ML) stage.
+After data processing, the dataset is now ready for the machine learning (ML) stage.
 Each step of the data processing is detailed with accompanying commands.

-Netflix Dataset Attributes:\
+**Netflix Dataset Attributes:**\
 show_id: A unique identifier for each Movie/TV Show in the dataset.\
 type: Indicates the type of content, either Movie or TV Show.\
 title: The name of the Movie/TV Show.\